 National Grid Future Innovators Program

-To this end, the MOST is proud to introduce the National Grid Future Innovators Program, an after-school STEM mentorship program designed for Black students in grades 6-9.
-MOST educators, along with a diverse group of local STEM practitioners serving as mentors, will guide students through an exciting STEM curriculum that includes hands-on workshops, relevant site visits, career exploration, exhibit design projects, engineering challenges, and museum experiences at the MOST.
+The National Grid Future Innovators Program is an after-school STEM mentorship program designed for Black students in grades 6-9.
+MOST educators, along with a diverse group of local STEM practitioners serving as mentors, guided students through an exciting STEM curriculum that included hands-on workshops, relevant site visits, career exploration, exhibit design projects, engineering challenges, and museum experiences at the MOST.

-Students in the National Grid Future Innovators Program will not only gain insight into the diversity of careers available to them in science, technology, skilled trades, manufacturing, and more but will also have opportunities to exercise and improve the kinds of problem-solving and critical thinking skills.
+Students in the National Grid Future Innovators Program gain insight into the diversity of careers available to them in science, technology, skilled trades, manufacturing, and more but also have opportunities to exercise and improve the kinds of problem-solving and critical thinking skills.

 Thank you to our presenting sponsor: